Transitional Year Residency Program

 Transitional Year residents participate in the didactic programs of our family medicine and internal medicine residencies and participate in the family medicine in-service exam.

-Vacation: Residents receive twenty days of paid leave and three days for illness each training year.
-(This includes five days for CME)
+Vacation: Residents receive 15 days of paid leave and three days for illness each training year.
+(This includes five days for CME.)

 Free Membership to LECOM Medical Fitness & Wellness Center.